PrimeCKO™ Conditional Knockout Mouse Models

 - Animal IP belongs to customers

-You can breed the “floxed” PrimeCKO™ conditional knockout mice with commercially available Cre mouse lines or we can custom generate a Cre mouse model using our TARGATT™ site-specific knock-in technology for high level Cre expression.
+You can breed the “floxed” PrimeCKO™ conditional knockout mice with commercially available Cre mouse lines or we can generate a custom Cre mouse model for high level Cre expression.

 |Catalog ID#||Product Name||Price|